TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 ![The audacity of it all!](/img/posts/misc/dsp/audacity.jpg){.w-100}
 {.center}

+During playback, Audacity will combine the samples from both tracks by summing them and play the summed signal.

 You can try layering other frequencies (554Hz, 659Hz) to play a nifty A Major chord.